eveomett-states/Alabama/README.md

 - `NHPIVAP`: Native Hawaiian and Pacific Islander, non-hispanic, voting age population in 2020 Census
 - `OTHERVAP`: Other race, non-hispanic, voting age population in 2020 Census
 - `2MOREVAP`: Two or more races, non-hispanic, voting age population in 2020 Census
-- `AGR17R`: Number of votes for 2017 Republican Commissioner of Agriculture candidate
-- `AGR17O`: Number of votes for 2017 other party's Commissioner of Agriculture candidate
 - `AGR18R`: Number of votes for 2018 Republican Commissioner of Agriculture candidate
 - `AGR18O`: Number of votes for 2018 other party's Commissioner of Agriculture candidate
 - `AGR22R`: Number of votes for 2022 Republican Commissioner of Agriculture candidate